 - iii.
 Everything else: This category often includes subjects on which the requesting party has limited information regarding the existence of responsive documents, but for which a comprehensive response is needed.
 In most cases, a discovery conference will help target the request, as the responding party has knowledge (or should be able to obtain knowledge) about the types and categories of documents that exist in the case that are in its possession, custody, or control.
 The amendments to Rule 1 support this type of conference.
 Either before or after the conference, consider ways to tailor the request or specify the documents sought, such as the following: - a.
 Provide examples of document types falling within the general description.
 This can be a useful starting point to talk about other, related documents, and whether or not they are necessary. - b.
 Consider using factual contentions raised by the responding party to define the limits of a request.
-For example, you might seek "all documents concerning any disciplinary action that Defendant claims was taken concerning the Plaintiff." - c.
+For example, you

+- might seek "all documents concerning any disciplinary action that Defendant claims was taken concerning the Plaintiff." - c.
 Requests seeking "all" documents on a subject are more likely to be reasonable in scope where the documents are of a type maintained by a specific custodian, or relate to a specific topic, for example, "all documents that relate to the decision to classify the Assistant Manager position as exempt from overtime." - d.
 In contrast, an "any and all" request that covers a general topic, such as "any and all documents that refer or relate to Defendant's customer relationships," is virtually certain to draw objections.
 Unless the requesting party can articulate what the request covers, it will be difficult to sustain when challenged. - e.
 If, as a requesting party, you cannot see a way to narrow an "any and all" request, prepare for a conference on the topic with a list of questions that would allow you to narrow the scope of the request. - f.
-Information learned in a discovery conference can be used to narrow a request like the one in g.
-Consider using interrogatories to discover necessary information.
+Information learned in a discovery conference can be used to narrow a request like the one in III(B)(2)(f)(iii)(d), supra, to something like, "all documents main-

+- tained on the Business Management Department's shared drive concerning the Acme Widgets account." - g.
+Consider using interrogatories when they are a more appropriate and less burdensome method to discover necessary information.
 For example, instead of requesting "all ESI that relates to the ACME Widgets account," consider an interrogatory that asks the responding party to list all products sold to Acme, the dates those products were sold, and prices the products were sold at.